vineyard-bloom/vineyard-bloom-hub/content/server.md

     * Good: `app/run`

 * Keep in mind that while tradition has been to write HTTP keywords in all caps, the official HTTP 1 spec is case-insensitive, and the HTTP 2 spec is exclusively lowercase.
 The future convention of HTTP will be to write `post`, not `POST`.

+* All web services should support CORS.

 ### Implementation